MuiltTech/.github/profile/README.md

-# MuiltTech
+# MultiTech
-What is MuitTech?
+What is MultiTech?